 - *Specified Low-Income Medicare Beneficiaries (SLMBs): For individuals with a monthly income under $1,208 or couples with a monthly income under $1,622 who are receiving Medicare Parts A and B, the state pays the Medicare Part B premium.

 - *Qualified Individuals (QIs): For individuals with a monthly income under $1,357 or couples with a monthly income under $1,823 who are receiving Medicare Parts A and B, the state pays the Medicare Part B premium.

 - *Qualified Disabled and Working Individuals (QDWIs): For individuals with a monthly income under $4,045 and couples with income under $5,425 who lost disability benefits due to earnings and are eligible to enroll in Medicare Part A, the state pays the Medicare Part A premium.

 According to ssa.gov, you should be aware that several States may even disregard all resources for individuals or couples in certain categories.

 Nevada SHIP is a state-wide program through the Aging and Disability Services Division of the Department of Health and Human Services.
 Volunteer counselors provide free one-on-one assistance for seniors and their families, as well as answers to common Medicare questions like choosing a plan and processing claims.
 The SHIP program also actively participates in community outreach and refers to other state and community service providers.

 Low-Income Subsidy (Extra Help) for Prescription Drugs

 If you live in Nevada and have questions about the benefits listed above or how to choose the health care coverage that meets your needs, consult with one of our licensed sales agents for customized guidance.
-Our knowledgeable team members can help you compare Nevada Medicare insurance plans and ensure you find the right plan.
+Our licensed sales agents can help you compare Medicare insurance plans to help you find the best plan to fit your needs.